 Wentworth-Douglass Hospital is working around the clock to make sure our environment remains safe for patients, employees and the greater community.
 Please be aware of the following.

 Anyone who enters Wentworth-Douglass Hospital or any of its facilities with walk-in services will be screened upon entry.
 We will be asking a few simple questions and you may be asked to return home depending on the circumstances.

 We are currently not allowing any visitors to come to Wentworth-Douglass Hospital.

 There will continue to be exceptions to this rule, including caregivers who are escorting patients to their appointments.
 Other exceptions include:

-To support these new guidelines, some entrances at Wentworth-Douglass Hospital will be closed.
-Please use the Main or Emergency Department entrances.
+To support these new guidelines, the Garrison Wing entrance is closed.
+Please use the Main, South or Emergency Department entrances.

 Plain Language Booklet on Coronavirus (English)

 Please consider making a gift to support our frontline heroes.
 Your gift truly makes a difference during these unprecedented times.Donate Today